 Back row: Bill Queale Sr. / Merle Richman / Doug Gehring / Tom Morie / John Richman / Don Gehring / Marty Dipper / Gordon Scargle / Don Fiske

 Front row: Frank Magin / Kaufman / Bill Queale Jr. / Chuck Peters / Dick Olson / Jerry Hammond / George Gehring / Dr. Roy Fleming / Ed Monahan

 Donald G. Gehring shared this photo on FaceBook in 2014.
-There was a lot of discussion.
-I will copy and paste it below for now and improve the format later.

 Looking for information about the Carey brothers who were willing to dress as girls for the 1899 4th of July East Side of Wenonah baseball team this turned up.
 Now how did the Philadelphia Inquirer happen to have a sketch of Andrew W. Carey, Sr. on hand?
 The sketch appeared in the Philadelphia Inquirer on Feb 20, 1898.